 During after school hours, you’ll usually find me in the kitchen, preparing dinner.
 And while some of those dinners are “set it and forget it,” others need me standing right next to the stove.
 I’d have no way to give my full attention when I’m going back and forth stirring risotto or deep frying chicken.

-Part of giving your toddler your full attention means really listening to what she has to say.
-I had always assumed I listen to my kids pretty well, but only in thinking back to recent conversations did I realize I could do better.
+Part of giving your child your full attention means really listening to what she has to say.
+I had always assumed I listened to my kids pretty well, but only in thinking back to recent conversations did I realize I could do better.
+Here’s how:

-For instance, make eye contact.
-This simple act forces us to stop doing what we’re doing to focus on our kids.
-It’s pretty hard to put groceries away when you have to look your toddler in the eye.
-When we’re forced to lock gazes, we’re more likely to listen than multi-task.
-Kneel to their level if need be.
+- First, make eye contact.
+This simple act forces you to stop doing what you’re doing to focus on your child.
+It’s pretty hard to put groceries away when you have to look her in the eye.
+When you’re forced to lock gazes, you’re more likely to listen than multi-task.
+Kneel to her level if need be.

-Then, don’t interrupt.
-A good rule of thumb is to wait a few seconds before your toddler has finished before even saying anything.
+- Then, don’t interrupt.
+A good rule of thumb is to wait a few seconds before she finishes talking before saying anything.
 This ensures she’s done speaking and forces you to be more mindful about the words you say.

+- And once you do speak, don’t judge or speak harshly.
+Yes, she could be whining, but it’s during these times that she needs the most compassion.
 Listen without judgment or saying what you think about her situation.
-Instead, repeat what she was whining about and help her resolve her own issues.
+Instead, repeat what she was whining about and help her resolve her issues.

-You might say, “It sounds like you feel upset because you can’t find the race car you were playing with earlier.
+You might say, “It sounds like you feel upset because you can’t find the toy you were playing with earlier.
 Would you like me to help you find it?”

-Sometimes all our kids need has nothing to do with words, or even our help with getting something done.
-All they need is a place to crumble, vulnerable yet safe.
+Sometimes all your child needs has nothing to do with words, or even your help with getting something done.
+All she needs is a place to crumble, to feel vulnerable yet safe with her emotions.

 It’s tempting to roll our eyes at the thought of giving kids our full attention as a go-to move.
 We’re tight with time as it is, and it’s hard to step away from our own frustration and impatience.

-So yes, it may be more work upfront, but you’ll be giving your kids quality time when they need it most.
+So yes, it may be more work upfront, but you can give her quality time when she needs it most.